Also sprach Zarathustra, Op. 30

 About this Piece

 For some, Also sprach Zarathustra was the most memorable feature of Stanley Kubrick’s 2001: A Space Odyssey—more foreground than background music.
-But what happens after that colossal 21-bar opening, featured in the 1968 film, culminating in that stupendous brass-and-percussion bang and celebrated skull-numbing organ blast?
+But what happens after that colossal 21-bar opening, featured in the 1968 film, culminating in a stupendous brass-and-percussion bang and celebrated skull-numbing organ blast?

 Loosely based on Friedrich Nietzsche’s knotty philosophical work of the same name, Zarathustra is a free-form symphonic piece that suggests the moods of the literary text.
 The composer initially disavowed any connection between his music and Nietzsche beyond being inspired by the book’s poetic imagery and, particularly, its evocative chapter headings, eight of which Strauss employed in his score.

-Also sprach Zarathustra was composed in 1896, the year in which Strauss became chief conductor of the Bavarian State Opera in Munich.
+Also sprach Zarathustra was composed in 1896, the year Strauss became chief conductor of the Bavarian State Opera in Munich.
 The city of his birth prized him greatly as a conductor, but the conservative public—and the impresarios serving that public—considered his compositions rather outré.
 The premiere was given in the more progressive Frankfurt, with the composer conducting.

 The fiery debate that swirled around the score when it was new was caused less by the music than by the conflicting subject matter Strauss proposed.
 Before the Frankfurt premiere, he authorized the following to be printed: